Item 32: Letter from John Crittenden to Zebulon Butler, 1781 April 27

 Transcription:

-Fort Pitt Ohio River 27 April 1781 Dear Sir Agreeable to the Requisition of the Gentleman aponates on the land scheme, on my departure from the northward I have with the utmost difference made the necessary Inquiry Related to the spot of ground on which you have so Judiciously fix’d on for your abose after the happy Period of this war without making the smallest [Illegible due to damage] meaning the mouth of the Tennessee River, But to my great mortification am this day Informed with greatest authenticity by General G. R. Clark that he has made an Entry of seventy thousand acres beginning at the junction of that River & the Ohio Running down for Quantity, a copy of which Entry have seen under the authority of the principal surveyor of the County wherein that land lies, Those of nations being unquistionable [sic] a second choice must necessarily be made.
-The general who intends to make the aforementioned land his residence assures me that he is Doubly Interested in promoting so laudable a design therefore most sincerely wishes for an opportunity to manifest it by procuring a tract of country Equally dureable [sic] contagious thereto sufficient for the purpose, which will in the first instance Render his prentions far more Valuable, and what is much higher in his esteem the Enjoyment of that so scarcely amongst whom alone he has the smallest hopes of solid pleasure.
-I have once urg’d it as my opinion that you ought to procure a sufficient quantity of Warrants for the treaty of the whole in which should now be happy to meet your approbation.
-I am to be found on the Kantucky [sic] within a small distance of west’d for abode in perfect Readiness to honour the Commands of you or any of you, Having Return’d myself a few days past a supernumerary affair for that alone purpose.
-As being on the spot and consequently not capable of hedging give me leave to tell you that this is the time in which our matters may be accomplish’d I have the honor to be with sincere respect Your Devoted Serv John Crittenden J Chittondon To Col Z Butler 27 April 1781
+Agreeable to the Requisition of the Gentleman aponates (sic) [opponents] on the land scheme, on my departure from the northward I have with the utmost difference made the necessary Inquiry Related to the spot of ground on which you have so Judiciously fix[e]’d on for your abode after the happy Period of this war without making the smallest discovery meaning the mouth of the Tennessee River, But to my great mortification am this day Informed with greatest Authenticity by General G. R. Clark that he has made an Entry of Seventy Thousand acres beginning at the Junction of that River & the Ohio Running down for Quantity, a Copy of which Entry have seen under the authority of the principal surveyor of the County wherein that land lies, Those assertions being unquistionable (sic) [unquestionable] a second choice must necessarily be made.

 Repository Details